 Why Translate Bio's Stock Is Trading Lower Today

-Translate Bio (NASDAQ: TBIO) shares were trading lower Thursday after the company announced a $125-million proposed common stock offering after the close Wednesday.
+Translate Bio (NASDAQ: TBIO) shares were trading lower Thursday after the company announced a $125-million proposed common stock offering.

-More On Translate Bio's Offering: Additionally, Shire, a subsidiary of Takeda Pharmaceutical Co Ltd (NYSE: TAK), is offering 6,824,992 shares of Translate Bio’s common stock in the offering, according to a press release.
+More On Translate Bio's Offering: Additionally, Shire, a subsidiary of Takeda Pharmaceutical Co Ltd (NYSE: TAK), is offering 6,824,992 shares of Translate Bio’s common stock in the offering, according to a press release issued after the close Wednesday.

 Translate Bio will not receive any proceeds from the sale of the shares by Shire.